CodecoolGlobal/tech-interview-workbook-bodaienrico-1/docs/module_progbasics.md

 ### Programming languages - Python
 #### How do you use a dictionary in Python?
+A dictionary is a collection which is unordered, changeable and indexed.
+In Python dictionaries are written with curly brackets, and they have keys and values.

+Dictionaries and lists share the following characteristics:

+- Both are mutable.
+- Both are dynamic.
+They can grow and shrink as needed.
+- Both can be nested.
+A list can contain another list.
+A dictionary can contain another dictionary.
+A dictionary can also - contain a list, and vice versa.

+Dictionaries differ from lists primarily in how elements are accessed:

+- List elements are accessed by their position in the list, via indexing.
+- Dictionary elements are accessed via keys.

 #### What does it mean that an object is immutable in Python?

+In simple words, an immutable object can’t be changed after it is created.

+int, float, bool, string, unicode, tuple

 #### What is conditional expression in Python?

+Ternary operators also known as conditional expressions are operators that evaluate something based on a condition being true or false.

+It simply allows to test a condition in a single line replacing the multiline if-else making the code compact.

+<pre><code>print ("Both a and b are equal" if a == b else "a is greater than b"
+        if a > b else "b is greater than a")
+</code></pre>
+Above approach can be written as:
+<pre><code>
+if a != b:
+    if a > b:
+        print("a is greater than b")
+    else:
+        print("b is greater than a")
+else:
+    print("Both a and b are equal")
+</code></pre>

 #### What are different types of arguments in Python?
+##### Defeault argument:

 #### What is variable shadowing? (context: variable scope)
 #### What can happen if you try to delete/drop/add an item from a List, while you are iterating over it in Python?
 #### What is the "golden rule" of variable scoping in Python (context: LEGB)?
 What is the lifetime of variables?